gparatore123/nightmare/modules/06-ROP/unit_07.md

 ```

 Note that the address `0xf7e26200` contains a null byte!
 That's really
 problematic.
-Maybe, someone in the linux community changed the way libc compiled
+Maybe, someone in the Linux community changed the way libc compiled
 to make it more difficult to do this attack?
 Maybe it was just dumb luck?
 Either
 way, we need to find a workaround.

-One thing to consider is that there's nothing requiring us to jump exactly to
+One thing to consider is that nothing is requiring us to jump exactly to
 `0xf7e26200`, we could jump earlier or later, as long as we get the same
 functionality.
 Let's look closer at the code for `system()`